leonrom/lscook/README.md

 Usage:
     cookj(key, dat, cookieOnly);
  where 'key' is String and 'dat' is JSON.
-Additionak parameter 'cookieOnly' tells (if is 'true') to use only Cookies/
+Additional parameter 'cookieOnly' tells (if it is used and equal 'true') to use only Cookies/

 Algoritm:
  if (key == undefined) or (key == null) then